bufbuild/buf-action/README.md

 ### Configuration

-To customize the behavior of the action, you can set the following inputs in the workflow file.
+To customize the behavior of the action, you can set the following parameters in the workflow file.
-Add these inputs under the `with` section of the `uses` step in the workflow file.
+Add these parameters under the `with` section of the `uses` step in the workflow file.

 ```yaml
 - uses: bufbuild/buf-action@v0.1